-We moved into our new corporate office and laboratory facility located in Berkeley, California in August, 2016.
-Our offices are leased pursuant to an Office/Laboratory Lease that was entered into in September 2015, or the Heinz Lease.
+We moved into our new corporate office and laboratory facility located in Berkeley, California in August 2016.
+We lease approximately 110,853 square feet pursuant to an Office/Laboratory lease that was entered into in September 2015, or the Heinz Lease.
 We began incurring rent expense when the landlord delivered possession of the facility to us in March 2016.
-Initially, the Heinz Lease was for approximately 56,000 square feet with an option for us to lease the remainder of the space within the facility.
-During the second quarter of 2016, we amended the lease to include approximately 7,000 additional square feet and on June 30, 2016 we exercised our option for approximately 41,000 additional square feet, representing the remaining space within the facility.
-The Heinz Lease had an initial term of twelve years, which was extended to approximately thirteen and a half years as a result of the option exercised on June 30, 2016.
+The Heinz Lease has an initial term of approximately thirteen and a half years expiring on December 31, 2029.
 We have the right to further extend the Heinz Lease term for up to two renewal terms of five years each, provided that the rental rate would be subject to market adjustment at the beginning of each renewal term.
+We are subleasing approximately 9,500 square feet in our Heinz facilities under subleases that expire December 31, 2020.

-We continue to occupy and lease our former office and research and development facility in Berkeley, California, under a non-cancelable operating lease, or the Bancroft Lease.
-In February 2015, we amended the Bancroft Lease agreement to increase the total square footage to approximately 25,000 square feet and extended the term of the Bancroft Lease to expire on December 31, 2018.
+We continue to occupy and lease our former office and research and development facility comprised of 25,000 square feet in Berkeley, California, under a non-cancelable operating lease, or the Bancroft Lease.
+The term of the Bancroft Lease expires on December 31, 2018.
 The Bancroft Lease also contains an option to extend the lease for an additional two years.
-We have transitioned the entirety of our Berkeley operations to our Heinz facility and in accordance with the terms of the Bancroft Lease, we intend to either sublease this space or find a replacement tenant.
+We have transitioned the entirety of our Berkeley operations to our Heinz facility and in accordance with the terms of the Bancroft Lease, we have subleased this facility.

 We also lease a research and development facility in Oss, the Netherlands, for employees of Aduro Biotech Europe.
-The term of the Oss lease is through December 2017, with a one-year renewal option.
+The term of the Oss lease has been extended through December 2018, with a one-year renewal option.
 We believe that our existing facilities are adequate to meet our current needs, and that suitable additional alternative spaces will be available in the future on commercially reasonable terms.